 Prepared for the Sherwood Executive Committee (hereafter “Executive Committee”) by the Student Award Guideline Committee (hereafter “Guideline Committee”), formed by L. Chacón, A. N. Simakov in March 2010.

-The Guideline Committee has been charged with the task of preparing guidelines in regard to four different aspects of the Sherwood Student Award (hereafter “Award”):
+The Guideline Committee has been charged with the task of preparing guidelines in regards to four different aspects of the Sherwood Student Award (hereafter “Award”):

 - Official eligibility criteria

 - Selection of Award Committee